Product Information

 While the offsite/modular sector is delivering exciting schemes across the country, it is still grappling with two particular challenges: storage and transport.

-When panels are completed in the factory, they are typically shrink wrapped.
+When panels are completed in the factory, they are sometimes shrink wrapped.
 The materials used to make the panel naturally contain moisture, but rather than being able to dry out during storage, the wrapping traps moisture within the system.

 Here again, Wraptite offers a significant benefit.
 Its vapour permeability allows moisture out of the construction, helping the panel to dry out.
 And the self-adhered nature of Wraptite protects finished products during transportation too.